FAQs: Currently Enrolled Students

 If you submitted your financial aid application materials by the May deadline, you should receive the financial aid award by early July.
 After this, financial aid awards will be sent out on a rolling basis throughout the summer.

+Our Appeals Committee will meet regularly during the last week of July and throughout August to review requests for a reevaluation of financial aid eligibility.
 You can submit a request to have your financial aid award reconsidered for one of the following reasons:

 - Your family’s financial circumstances have changed since you originally submitted the financial aid application.

 - Your family’s financial circumstances are complex in nature, and you would like us to review the file again with new information or clarification not previously submitted.

 As appeals vary, and can be sensitive in nature, we recommend that you contact our office and speak with a financial aid officer prior to submitting a request.
 All requests for reconsideration should be done using our Request An Appeal page.

 Outside scholarships can be applied to replace, dollar for dollar, the Student Contribution (SC) and Work-Expectation components of the financial aid award.
 If the total amount of outside scholarship funds exceeds the SC and Work-Expectation, it will then begin reducing the Columbia grant.
 Outside scholarships will NOT reduce the Parent Contribution.

 Additional information can be found on our outside scholarship page.